munki/installr/README.md

 Copy an Install macOS application into the install/ directory.
 This must be a "full" installer, containing the Contents/Resources/startosinstall tool.

+I've currently tested the 10.13.6 (17G65) installer and the Mojave Beta (18A353d) installer.
+Older installers may or may not work.

 ### Packages

 Add desired packages to the `install/packages` directory.
 Ensure all packages you add can be properly installed to volumes other than the current boot volume.